scott-knight/linux-on-windows-11/customize-linux.md

-# Customize Debian
+# Customize Linux (Ubuntu)

-This is the step-by-step guide for customizing Debian to use all the settings, aliases, functions, etc., that I use every day.
+This is the step-by-step guide for customizing Linux to use all the settings, aliases, functions, etc., that I use every day.
 You don't have to do this step either.
-Debian will run without this customization.
-Also, if you go through the step-by-step guide and don't like the setup, you can simply [uninstall the Debian instance](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#unregister-or-uninstall-a-linux-distribution) and [reinstall it](https://github.com/scott-knight/debian-on-windows-11/blob/main/install-debian.md).
-It will be a completely clean install of Debian, no settings will carry over.
+Linux will run without this customization.
+Also, if you go through the step-by-step guide and don't like the setup, you can simply [uninstall the Linux instance](https://learn.microsoft.com/en-us/windows/wsl/basic-commands#unregister-or-uninstall-a-linux-distribution) and [reinstall it](https://github.com/scott-knight/linux-on-windows-11/blob/main/install-linux.md).
+It will be a completely clean install of Linux, no settings will carry over.

 <br/>

-## Update Debian
+## Update Linux (Ubuntu)

 1. Close all open `Windows Terminal` instances.
-Open a new `Windows Termial` instance and select Debian (if you didn't set it as the default).
+Open a new `Windows Termial` instance and select Ubuntu (if you didn't set it as the default).
-2. You should update `Debian` with the latest security patches and other default updates by running the following:
+2. You should update `Ubuntu` with the latest security patches and other default updates by running the following:

 ```sh
 sudo bash -c 'for i in update {,dist-}upgrade auto{remove,clean}; do apt-get $i -y; done'